Marcus Johansson Game Preview: Wild vs. Jets

 Johansson Season Stats Insights

+- In 34 games this season, Johansson has averaged 16:13 on the ice, while putting up a plus-minus rating of +3.

-- Johansson has netted a goal in a game three times this year in 33 games played, including multiple goals once.
+- Johansson has netted a goal in a game three times this season in 34 games played, including multiple goals once.

-- Johansson has a point in 14 games this year (out of 33), including multiple points three times.

-- Johansson has an assist in 13 of 33 games this season, with multiple assists in one of them.
+- Johansson has a point in 15 of 34 games this season, with multiple points in three of them.

+- In 14 of 34 games this year, Johansson has had an assist, including one match with at least two.

-- Johansson's implied probability to go over his point total is 40.8% based on the odds.
+- The implied probability is 45.5% that Johansson goes over his points over/under based on the odds.

-- Given his moneyline odds, Johansson has an implied probability of 28.6% of going over his assist prop bet.
+- There is an implied probability of 33.3% of Johansson going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.